zhiming-qiu/FEH-AI-Simulator/README.md

 * `test` keeps unit test files
 * `vendor` keeps tools/libs for infrastructure and processes

+# Prerequisite

+You need to have [OpenJDK 11](https://openjdk.java.net/projects/jdk/11/) or above set up in your local build environment or you have to fix the JDK environment.

 # Build

 This project uses `ant` as the build system.
 To start a build,